-MSK is home to one of the world’s most progressive biomedical research institutions, the Sloan Kettering Institute (SKI), which includes eight Research Programs dedicated to studying the fundamental principles of life and disease and developing new therapies and technologies.
+MSK is home to one of the world’s most progressive biomedical research institutions, the Sloan Kettering Institute (SKI), which includes nine Research Programs dedicated to studying the fundamental principles of life and disease and developing new therapies and technologies.
 Alongside SKI, the Human Oncology and Pathogenesis Program of Memorial Hospital includes teams of physician-scientists working to translate molecular insights into new cancer treatments.
 In addition, many of our physicians run basic or translational research laboratories affiliated with Memorial Hospital’s academic departments.

 Our Collaborative Research Centers bring together scientists and clinician-scientists from across MSK’s research programs and departments to focus on strategically important areas of cancer research.
 A wide range of state-of-the-art core facilities support our investigators by offering advanced methodological expertise and research technology.

 In addition, we offer exceptional educational programs to train the scientific leaders of the future, including postdoctoral researchers and PhD and MD-PhD candidates who are highly motivated to help improve human health through science.

 Memorial Sloan Kettering Cancer Center was founded in 1884 as New York Cancer Hospital on Manhattan’s Upper West Side.
 In 1939, the hospital, which by then had been renamed Memorial Hospital for the Treatment of Cancer and Allied Diseases, relocated to our present location on York Avenue.